Mosman Council History

 At the first public election in this new municipality, 832 persons were eligible to vote.
 Elected to council were Richard Harnett Jnr., Patrick Taylor, Richard Moran, Charles Cowles, John Noble, Hugh Rose, Thomas Bladen, John Gerald Cannon and Archibald Mcalpine.

-The first meeting of Mosman Council was held on Thursday 9 June 1893 at 7.30pm at a Community Hall, which was a two storey wooden building erected in 1880 by Richard Harnett Jnr.
-The address of the hall was ‘Great Military Road’ being next to the present Post Office at Mosman Junction opposite Belmont Road.
-Rental was 17/6 per week.
+The first meeting of Mosman Council was held on Thursday 9 June 1893 in the community hall, a two storey wooden building, erected in 1880 by Richard Harnett Jnr.
+The hall was located on Great Military Road next to the present-day site of Mosman Junction Post Office.
+The rental for the hall was 17/6 per week.

 Council crest and motto

 In 1893 Mosman resident, Livingston Hopkins, known as Hop of the Bulletin designed the first council seal featuring a spouting whale with water and sun motifs symbolising Mosman’s early beginnings as a whaling station.
 The motto, which remains unchanged today, is Tutus in Undis meaning in safe waters.

 In 1952, architect and Alderman Allan Gamble designed a new seal, incorporating other symbols related to the history of Mosman.

 At top: an anchor rests enveloped by the sun, a traditional maritime symbol.

 Below: a spouting whale is a reminder of Mosman’s whaling industry.